- Impact Factor: 1.924

-The APC for this journal is currently 2100 USD, payable only if your article is accepted after peer review, before it is published.
+The APC for this journal is currently 2100 USD, The APC will be 2200 USD starting from 1st January 2023, payable only if your article is accepted after peer review, before it is published.
 The APC is subject to taxes where applicable.
 Tax-exempt status can be indicated by providing appropriate registration numbers when payment is requested.
 Please see further details here.

 Letters to the Editor are free of charge.

 Before submitting your manuscript to Geriatric Orthopaedic Surgery & Rehabilitation, please ensure you have read the Aims & Scope.